Defence lawyers specialising in defending drugs allegations ( London & Manchester)

 Sometimes it is necessary for us to instruct experts to deal with aspects of the prosecution evidence or to assist in the presentation of defence evidence.

-Matt Corn specialises in and undertakes the bulk of such drugs cases at Olliers and can advise in relation to all aspects of drugs offences.
-He also instructs a selected number of trusted barristers at chambers approved by Olliers.
+Matt Corn and Alex Close-Claughton specialise in and undertake the bulk of such drugs cases at Olliers and can advise in relation to all aspects of drugs offences.
+They also instruct a selected number of trusted barristers at chambers approved by Olliers.

 Sentencing drugs offences